salesforcecli/sf-plugins-core/messages/messages.md

 API versions up to %s are deprecated.
 See %s for more information.

-# flags.apiVersion.errors.InvalidApiVersion
+# errors.InvalidApiVersion

 %s is not a valid API version.

-# flags.apiVersion.errors.RetiredApiVersion
+# errors.RetiredApiVersion

 The API version must be greater than %s.

-# flags.duration.errors.InvalidInput
+# errors.InvalidDuration

 The value must be an integer.

-# flags.duration.errors.DurationBounds
+# errors.DurationBounds

 The value must be between %s and %s (inclusive).